 It also resulted in a short story with typos and grammatical errors and wasn't as well crafted and tight as I would have liked.
 Twenty-six years later, it took me several months to rework Both Sides for Tall And True.
 And even then, I made further edits before publishing it as an ebook.

 Tall And True is an online showcase and forum for writers, readers and publishers.

 In a foreword I wrote for the Mini Style Guide by Denise O'Hagan (Black Quill Press 2018), I quoted Kurt Vonnegut's advice for writers:

 Be a good editor.
 The Universe needs more good editors, God knows.'

 Being a good editor as a writer is important.
 But a key writing lesson I've learned from reworking Both Sides is to allow yourself time.
 Lots of time!

 © 2020 Robert Fairhead

 N.B.
-You might also like to read more of my Writing Tips on Tall And True.
+You might also like to read another blog post with more of my Writing Tips (November 2018).

 A middle-aged dad and dog owner, Robert is a writer and editor at Tall And True and blogs on his eponymous website, RobertFairhead.com.
 He also writes and narrates episodes for the Tall And True Short Reads podcast, featuring his short stories, blog posts and other writing from Tall And True.